marijnh/Eloquent-JavaScript/19_paint.md

 {{index "getBoundingClientRect method", "clientX property", "clientY property"}}

-Since we know the size of the ((pixel))s, and we can use `getBoundingClientRect` to get the position of the canvas on the screen, it is possible to go from mouse event coordinates (`clientX` and `clientY`) to picture coordinates.
+Since we know the size of the ((pixel))s and we can use `getBoundingClientRect` to find the position of the canvas on the screen, it is possible to go from mouse event coordinates (`clientX` and `clientY`) to picture coordinates.
 These are always rounded down, so that they refer to a specific pixel.